niyorn/Amsterdam_Metro/README.md

 # Amsterdam_Metro
-Show the metro line of Amsterdam over the years
+Show the metro line of Amsterdam over the years.

 # Progressive Enhancement
 > *Progressive Enhancement (PE) is the principle of starting with a rock-solid foundation and then adding enhancements to it if you know certain visiting user-agents can handle the improved experience.* - [Sam Dwyer](https://www.smashingmagazine.com/2009/04/progressive-enhancement-what-it-is-and-how-to-use-it/)